italicize/italicize.github.io/make_waffles.md

    1. Place the plate and waffle on the table.
 3. After the waffles are served, press **Clear** on the oven control panel. \
 The oven turns off.
-4. If any waffles are not eaten, place them in the compost bin.
+4. If any waffles are not eaten, place them in a plastic bag from drawer 4, and place the plastic bag in the freezer.
 5. Place the plastic spatula on the sink.

 ## Clean up

-Wipe the griddles with a paper towel, wind up the power cord, and store the waffle iron.
+&#8227;&nbsp; Wipe the griddles with a paper towel, wind up the power cord, and store the waffle iron.

-After people have eaten, clean the kitchen.
+After the waffles are eaten, clean the kitchen.

 1. Wipe the griddles with a paper towel.
    1. Open the waffle iron.
    1. Fold a paper towel in quarters.
    1. Push a corner of the paper towel through the groves on the griddles. \
-The paper towel soaks up the butter on the griddle.
+The paper towel soaks up the butter on the griddles.
    1. Close the waffle iron.
    1. If batter spilled on the outside of the waffle iron, wipe it off.
    1. Put the paper towel in the compost bin.